serhan-yilmaz/RoKAI/README.md

 ```
 demo_rokai.m
 ```
-In the provided examples, we utilize the prospho-proteomics data within [the Atlas compiled by Ochoa et al. (2016)](http://phosfate.com/download.html) along with four types of functional networks.
-For more information on the descriptions and format of the data, check out the [data preprocessing section](src/data_preprocessing/).
+In the provided examples, we utilize the prospho-proteomics data within [the Atlas compiled by Ochoa et al. (2016)](http://phosfate.com/download.html) as sample data.
+For more information on the description and format of the data, check out the [data preprocessing section](src/data_preprocessing/).

-## License
-This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.
+### Input data format
+To run RoKAI on your data, all you need is a single csv file having phosphosites identifiers and phosphorylation value (as log2 fold change).
+Overall, RoKAI desktop application accepts three types of phosphosite identifiers:

+#### Ensembl protein identifiers and position
+The sample in [demo_rokai.m](demo_rokai.m) script uses this type of identifiers.
+In this case, you need an input csv file that has three columns:
+- Protein: The Ensembl protein (ENSP) identifier
+- Position: The position of the site on the protein
+- Quantification: The phosphorylation of the site as log2 fold change

+#### UniprotKB protein identifiers and position
+Alternatively, you can use UniprotKB protein identifiers and position information to specify the phosphosites.
+See [demo_rokai_uniprotkb.m](demo_rokai_uniprotkb.m) script for an example on how to run RoKAI with this type of input data.
+In this case, you again need an input csv file that has three columns:

+#### Flanking sequence
+Finally, you can use the +-7 flanking sequence as phosphosite identifiers.
+These will be mapped to the reference phosphosites provided by [PhosphositePlus](https://www.phosphosite.org/staticDownloads).
+See the script 'demo_rokai_flankseq.m' for an example that uses this type of data.

 ## References
 Yılmaz S., Ayati M., Schlatzer D., Çiçek E., Chance M. R., Koyutürk M. (2020) [Robust Inference of Kinase Activity Using Functional Networks](https://www.biorxiv.org/content/10.1101/2020.05.01.062802v1).
 Preprint in bioRxiv.